stevechanieee/-3-DockerSwarm_Kubernetes/README.md

-"OpenShift" refers to the downstream container orchestration technology derived from the OKD open source project (previously known as OpenShift Origin).
+"OpenShift" typically refers to OpenShift Origin (a.k.a.
+OKD), which is an open source container application platform (developed by Red Hat) that is based upon Kubernetes (developed by Google) and Docker. the downstream container orchestration technology derived from the OKD open source project (previously known as OpenShift Origin).
 "Red Hat OpenShift" refers to the suite of container orchestration products by Red Hat.